 My youngest has been really into the packaged, mini chocolate chip Entenmann’s muffins for a while now.
-They’re really convenient so I do buy them sometimes, but I’ve been wanting to develop a healthier alternative for him.
-My Chocolate Chip Muffins are packed with tons of healthy ingredients, including plant based protein powder, flax seed, eggs and Greek yogurt.
-I’m happy to report that he loves this new healthier version!
+They’re convenient, so I do buy them sometimes, but I’ve been wanting to develop a healthier alternative for him.
+My Chocolate Chip Muffins are packed with tons of nutritious ingredients, including plant-based protein powder, flaxseed, eggs, and Greek yogurt.
+I’m happy to report that he loves this new, healthier version!

 Why You’ll Love This Healthy Muffin Recipe

 - Great for breakfast or snacks – Muffins are one of those foods that can be enjoyed for breakfast, snacks throughout the day, or even dessert.
-I try to use un-refined sugars and I like to pack them with healthy ingredients, like flax seed, protein powder and whole wheat flour, so that they will give you energy, while also helping to satisfy your sweet tooth.
+I try to use unrefined sugars and like to pack them with healthy ingredients, like flaxseed, protein powder, and whole wheat flour, so they give you energy while also helping satisfy your sweet tooth.

-- Easy to make – I love making muffins because the batter only takes about 15 minutes to throw together and all the ingredients can be mixed together in one bowl.
-This muffin batter can be used for regular sized muffins, mini muffins or even a loaf.
+- Easy to make – I love making muffins because the batter comes together in about 15 minutes, and all the ingredients can be mixed in one bowl.
+This muffin batter can be used for regular-sized muffins, mini muffins, or even a loaf.

-- Made with healthier ingredients – These muffins do have regular muffin ingredients, like sugar, oil and chocolate chips, but I try to swap in as many healthy ingredients as I can.
-I like to use un-refined sugar, like coconut sugar and maple syrup.
-I also add in a few tablespoons of ground flax seed and pea protein powder for an extra boost.
-You can also use whole wheat flour, or even just a mixture of whole wheat and all purpose.
+- Made with healthier ingredients – These muffins do have regular muffin ingredients, like sugar, oil, and chocolate chips, but I try to swap in as many nutritious ingredients as I can.
+I like to use unrefined sugar, like coconut sugar and maple syrup.
+I also add in a few tablespoons of ground flaxseed and pea protein powder for an extra boost.
+You can also use whole wheat flour, or even just a mixture of whole wheat and all-purpose.

 Perfect Muffin Recipe Tips

-- If not using muffin liners, make sure to grease your muffin tin well so that they can easily come out after baking them.
+- If not using muffin liners, make sure to grease your muffin tin well so the muffins come out easily after baking.

 - Use room temperature ingredients.
-I don’t always do this myself, but baking recipes do tend to work better if all ingredients are at about the same temperature when mixed together.
-This is mostly referring to the eggs, milk, yogurt and maple syrup.
+I don’t always do this myself, but baking recipes do tend to work better if all ingredients are at about the same temperature when mixed.
+This primarily refers to the eggs, milk, yogurt, and maple syrup.

-- Let the batter sit for about 15 minutes once it’s all mixed together, before scooping into the muffin tin and placing in the oven.
-This will allow the flour to hydrate more and the leveners, like baking powder, will work more effectively.
+- Let the batter sit for about 15 minutes after it’s all mixed, then scoop it into the muffin tin and place it in the oven.
+This will allow the flour to hydrate more, and the leveners, like baking powder, will work more effectively.

-- Don’t over mix the batter.
+- Don’t overmix the batter.
 The more you mix the muffin batter, the less fluffy the muffins will be.
-Over mixing the batter allows the glutens to develop more, which will lead to a tough, dense muffin.
+Overmixing the batter allows the gluten to develop further, leading to a tough, dense muffin.

 Healthier Chocolate Chip Muffin Recipe Ingredients

 - Eggs – I used two large eggs in this muffin recipe.
-They add protein and help with the texture of the muffins.
-I have made this recipe using a vegan egg substitute and it did work well, although the texture is a bit less firm.
+They add protein and improve the muffins’ texture.
+I made this recipe with a vegan egg substitute, and it worked well, though the texture is a bit less firm.

 - Oil – I’ve made this recipe using canola oil and coconut oil.
-You just want an oil that is liquid at room temperature, and that won’t add too much flavor to the muffins.
-If using coconut oil, make sure to use refined coconut oil so there isn’t a strong taste.
+You want an oil that is liquid at room temperature, and that won’t add too much flavor to the muffins.
+If using coconut oil, make sure to use refined coconut oil to avoid a strong taste.

 - Sweetener – These chocolate chip muffins are sweetened with pure maple syrup and coconut sugar.
 You could instead use brown sugar and honey as substitutes, if needed.
 Vanilla extract and cinnamon also help add sweetness to the muffins.